cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-fugu15max.md

 ## Updating necessary software

-1. After the device finishes respringing, reopen Sileo Nightly
+1. After the device finishes respringing, reopen Sileo
 1. Tap on the "Search" tab
 1. Search for "debianutils"
 1. Tap "Modify", then tap "Upgrade"